Creole (markup)

 Creole is a lightweight markup language, aimed at being a common markup language for wikis, enabling and simplifying the transfer of content between different wiki engines.

 History

 The idea was conceived during a workshop at the 2006 International Symposium on Wikis.
 An EBNF grammar and XML interchange format for Creole have also been published.
 Creole was designed by comparing major wiki engines and using the most common markup for a particular wikitext element.
 If no commonality was found, the wikitext of the dominant wiki engine MediaWiki was usually chosen.

 On July 4, 2007, the version 1.0 (final) of Creole was released, and a two-year development freeze was implemented to allow time for authors of wiki engines to adopt the new markup.
-Although development to the standard itself is frozen, discussion in the developer community regarding good practices in wiki markup design and about possible additions and changes for future Creole versions continues.

-As of 2012, adoption of Creole is limited.
-Many wiki systems offer it as an option, but few use it by default and few wiki websites enable this optional feature.